xealits/TopTaus/Readme.txt

   EDIT submit-jobs.sh in order to change the script path to your local installation.
   EDIT the *output* paths in test/physicsAnalysisParSets_cfg.py .
 The input are fixed (53X production) sh submit-jobs.sh
-  EDIT combineResults.sh to the output directory you do want RUN lipcms/Plotter2012/Plotter.C as you wish
+  EDIT combineResults.sh path/to/dir to the output directory you do want RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doPlots   ---> this produces plots RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doTables  ---> this produces tables
-  RUN lipcms/TopTauDileptons/PhysicsAnalyzer.C table production strings as you wish Soon integrate that as an option of physicsAnalysis to run interactively.
 - have fun

 Produce plots